hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 When the chip boots and enters bootloader mode, the bootloader will check metadata and its settings.
 If the bootloader is instructed to do so, it will swap the images in the primary and secondary slots.
-To swap the images, some method is needed to not overwrite each other.
+To swap the images, some method is needed so that the images do not "crash".
 The figure below use a swap area, but there exist other methods for this as well.
 Some methods are explained in [David Browns MCUboot youtube playlist](https://www.youtube.com/watch?v=mlGduM1W-gA&list=PLHoBLXiNitjEZFbSsz9UN69L-Z5-3oaee).
 After the images have been swapped, the bootloader will enter the primary slot, which now contains the new firmware.